kwonus/NUPhone/NUPhone.md

 uint score = (100 * and_cnt) / or_cnt;

 // A score close to 100 is a high score (100% match).
 However, this a fuzzy score.
-// It does not represent 100 similarity.
+// It does not represent 100% similarity.
 Tuning will be required to figure out thresholds
 // for appropriate levels of recall.
 Other algorithms, such as H&T will be used to filter
 // out the outliers
 ```

 ##### Table 1 - Course-Fuzzy Scoring using BoPF

-### What happens when we combine all three things together?
+### What happens when we combine H&T, Nuphone, and BoP?

-I am so glad that you asked this question.
-For now, I'll just provide hints:

-1. NUPhone strings will be generated for all tokens being compared.
+1. NUPhone representations will be generated for both tokens being compared.

-2. Phoneme embeddings will be generated for all tokens being compared.
+2. Phoneme embeddings will be generated for both NUPhone representations.
 Consider these two polymorphic methods:

-   - embeddings(nuphone_str: utf8_char): returns Array\<byte\>
+   - embeddings(nuphone_str: utf8_char): returns byte

    - embeddings(nuphone_str: utf8_string): returns Array\<byte\>

-3. OPTIONAL: Initial test for fuzzy matches will utilize course-fuzzy-scoring as as described in Table-1 using a Bag of Phonetic Features

-4. If score meets course-fuzzy-scoring threshold, it goes through granular-fuzzy-scoring.
-This is a three-step process:

-   - Step-1 -- Split the string into three parts:
-     - create bag of phonemes on the first three characters
-     - create bag of phonemes on the last three characters (when strlen() >= 4
-     - create bag of phonemes on the remainder when strlen() >= 6

-       (The remainder is not merely the leftover string; instead, the remainder includes one phoneme to the left of the remainder and one phoneme to the right of the remainder)

-   - Step-2 -- Score the bag of phonemes on each of the three segment-pairs created in step one using a greedy union processing using NUPhone scoring.
-Doc the first segment 5 points (5%) when the first phonemes have differing phoneme types (consonant != vowel).
-This is only performed on the first segment.
-   - Step-3 -- Roll-up the scores, averaging the score of each segment and weighted by the max(strlen()).

-   A Jaccard-like union analysis will be performed between each bag of phonemes pair.
-We will save BoPF for another day.
-See the companion word doc for further insights.
+   - Unlike most embeddings that have a discrete feature for each characteristic, my embeddings are a simple cartesian coordinate system.
+Well really, two distinct coordinate systems: one set of coordinates for Consonants and another set for Vowels.
+The value of an X+Y coordinate system  this is that distance is easily calculated using only bit-shifts and primitive integer calculations.
+Moreover, constraining ourselves to just English, the entire coordinate system is fully represented in a single byte.
+That's right!
+All phonetic features of any English NUPhone character is compactly represented in a single byte: two 3-bit integers for the X & Y axes.
+The remaining 2 bits tell us if it is a vowel or a voiced/unvoiced consonant.
+3. Prescoring can preempt comparisons of differing phoneme lengths where the absolute maximum similarity cannot possibly meet threshold. (e.g. Comparing an 8 phonemes with a 12 phonemes can never exceed a 75% match).
+Prescoring can substantially reduce the number of comparisons required across an entire lexicon.
+For that reason, we partition our lexicon by length of the nuphone transcription.

+I am in the process of experimenting with such an integration.
+The source directories reveal the current status of my experimentation.